US faces challenges in stopping domestic terror attacks

-WASHINGTON (AP) - President Donald Trump is calling on federal authorities to do a better job identifying violent extremists.
-But that won’t be easy.
+WASHINGTON (AP) - Following two mass shootings over the weekend, President Donald Trump called on federal authorities Monday to do a better job identifying violent extremists in the U.S. But that won’t be easy.

-Federal investigators looking to prevent acts of domestic terrorism, like the massacre of 22 people in El Paso on Saturday, have fewer tools and authorities at their disposal than they would if they were up against someone tied to an international organization such as al-Qaida.
+Federal investigators looking to prevent acts of domestic terrorism, like the massacre of 22 people at a crowded shopping center in El Paso on Saturday, have fewer tools and authorities at their disposal than they would if they were up against someone tied to an international organization such as the Islamic State or al-Qaida.

-That challenge has revived questions about whether the FBI is adequately positioned to confront a white nationalist threat.
+That challenge has revived questions about whether the FBI, which transformed itself after the Sept.
+11 attacks to combat international terrorism and acquired broad new surveillance powers, is adequately positioned to confront a white nationalist threat responsible for some of the deadliest acts of violence in the last few years.

+“I can go online and say whatever I want, but that doesn’t mean it’s sufficient for the FBI to open an investigation,” said David Gomez, a former FBI counterterrorism supervisor.
+“You need to combine the free speech with an overt act, and that overt act has to be something criminal in nature.”

-David Gomez, a former FBI counterterrorism supervisor, says existing laws “are not designed around the FBI being able to prevent these actions.”
+The laws, as they exist, “are not designed around the FBI being able to prevent these actions,” Gomez said.
+“The laws are designed to respond to crimes already committed and then investigate them.”

-The FBI has made about 90 domestic terrorism arrests in the first three quarters of the year and has hundreds of open cases.
+Confronting domestic terrorism is an urgent issue for law enforcement at a time when white supremacists and like-minded extremists are causing more murders, including a rampage at a Pittsburgh synagogue that killed 11 last October, than Americans inspired by foreign groups.
+The FBI made about 90 domestic terrorism arrests in the first three quarters of the year and has hundreds of open cases.

+Still, Trump said Monday, law enforcement “must do a better job of identifying and acting on early warning signs.”

+“I am directing the Department of Justice to work in partnership with local, state and federal agencies, as well as social media companies, to develop tools that can detect mass shooters before they strike,” the president said.

 Sign up for Daily Newsletters